na50r/wcg-be/README.md

 ```

 ## API
 The API is documented using Swagger.
-It can be accessed at `http://localhost:<port>/swagger/index.html` after running the server.
+It can be accessed at `http://localhost:<port>/swagger/index.html` after executing `swag init` and then running the server.

 ## Seeding Data
 The database is seeded with some initial data, namely: